MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-reports-performance.md

    SQL Server Profiler is available as part of SQL Server Management Studio.

-2. **Determine the port being used by Power BI Desktop** Run the command prompt or PowerShell with administrator privileges, and use netstat to find the port that Power BI Desktop is using for analysis:
+2. **Determine the port being used by Power BI Desktop**

+   Run the command prompt or PowerShell with administrator privileges, and use netstat to find the port that Power BI Desktop is using for analysis:

    `> netstat -b -n`

-   The output should be a list of applications and their open ports – e.g.
+   The output should be a list of applications and their open ports, for example:

    TCP    [::1]:55786            [::1]:55830            ESTABLISHED